datr/MobilePASSER/README.md

 It's probably a good idea to keep the list in an encrypted file system that you can mount when you need access to it and keep unmounted the rest of the time.
+As long as you choose a secure password this is probably more secure than the four digit pin normally required to retrieve a OTP.

 Instructions
 ============